-The reasons why the health care system has failed to effectively deal with the HCV epidemic are multifactorial and include the toxicity of IFN-based-antiviral therapy, insufficient linkage to tertiary hospital-based care for socially marginalised individuals, capacity constraints in tertiary care and a lack of alternative models of care.
-The introduction of new DAA regimens is a major advance for HCV therapy.
-Their high efficacy, short duration and excellent tolerability mean that most people will now be suitable for treatment, that most people who start treatment will be cured, and that treatment will be possible in the community as well as in specialist centres.
+The reasons why the health care system has previously failed to effectively deal with the HCV epidemic are multifactorial and include the toxicity of IFN-based antiviral therapy, insufficient linkage to tertiary hospital-based care for socially marginalised individuals, capacity constraints in tertiary care and a lack of alternative models of care.
+The introduction of new DAA regimens was a major advance for HCV therapy.
+Their high efficacy, short duration and excellent tolerability mean that most people are now suitable for treatment, most people who start treatment will be cured, and treatment is possible in the community as well as in specialist centres.

-The new HCV medicines are available through the PBS General Schedule, as well as the Section 100 Highly Specialised Drugs (HSD) Program.
-This means that approved pharmacists in the community can dispense the new HCV medications.
+The DAA medicines are available through the PBS General Schedule, as well as the Section 100 Highly Specialised Drugs (HSD) Program.
+This means that approved pharmacists in the community can dispense DAA medications for HCV.
 The S100 listing makes provision for treatment of prisoners through the HSD Program.
-The S85 provision for community dispensing of DAA therapy prescribed by GPs is intended to increase capacity to allow upscaling of treatment rates to the desired level for reducing population burdens of HCV and secondary liver disease and for achieving the ambitious target set by the World Health Organization of HCV elimination by 2030.
+The S85 provision for community dispensing of DAA therapy prescribed by GPs or nurse practitioners is intended to increase capacity to allow upscaling of treatment rates to the desired level for reducing population burdens of HCV and secondary liver disease and for achieving the ambitious target set by the World Health Organization of HCV elimination by 2030.
 The development of new models of care for HCV treatment will be necessary to achieve these goals.
 Suggested models of care for this new era are outlined below.